-1. Webmaster needs to add more content
+- The webmaster needs to add more content to their site.

-While this content is full of unique text, it certainly doesn’t have any unique value.
-The same information is available all over the web, the above is just written using the webmaster’s own words.
+While this content is full of unique text, it certainly doesn't have any unique value.
+The same information is available all over the web, the above is just written using the webmaster's words.

-“Content is king”.
+“Content is king.”
 I laugh most of the time when I see this phrase.
 I think the people swearing by its success are those creating unique content from a conceptual standpoint.
 I think those who think content is a moot point are probably creating sites with unique content from a literal standpoint.